hitthecodelabs/GPT_CurriculumParser/README.md

 2. You should see a message indicating that the server has started, usually with a URL like http://127.0.0.1:5000/.
 3. Open the provided URL in your web browser to view and interact with the Flask application!

-4. That's it!
-You've successfully set up and run the GPT_CurriculumParser project.
-Enjoy exploring and customizing further!
+That's it!
+You've successfully set up and run the HitTheCodeLabs Website project locally.
+Don't forget to check out the [**live demo!**](https://gpt-curriculum-info-extractor.uc.r.appspot.com/) Enjoy exploring and customizing further!